bhrigu123/TimeCraft/README.md

 <p align="center">

-Are you spending enough time every day on the things that are important to you?
+Are you spending enough time every day on the things that matter?

-TimeCraft is a lightweight MacOS app that lives on the menubar.
+TimeCraft is a lightweight MacOS app that lives on the menubar, and helps you track if you're giving enough time each day to the things that truly matter.
 You can configure different goals that you want to spend time on everyday, and track their time.

-You start/stop the timers from the menubar before starting your activity.
-And at the end of the day, review if you met your goals.
-For me this serves as a constant reminder to take out some time for certain things that are important but are easy to overlook.
+Not just the urgent stuff, but the important things that are easy to skip.

+I built this because I found myself constantly skipping things like deep work, or learning.
+Things that don't scream for attention, but shape who we become.

+> *Inspired by Cal Newport's hour tally system.*

 </p>